strikerlg/Tournament-Manager/README.md

     * Add factories for the User model. -> DONE
     * Add factories for the Player model. -> DONE
     * Add factories for the Administrator model. -> DONE
-    * Add factories for the Game model.
+    * Add factories for the Game model. -> DONE
     * Add factories for the Tournament model.
     * Add factories for the Match model.
     * Add factories for the Rank model.